TanyaGoel05/frontend-nanodegree-mobile-portfolio-1/README.md

 * Compressed and resized pizza image (images/pizza.png) and created a small version (pizza-xs.png) for background pizzas
 * Replaced querySelector with getElementById
 * Replaced querySelectorAll with getElementsByClassName
+* Saved the array length to local variable to avoide check at each iteration
 * Updates in the changePizzaSizes function:
   * created new array outside loop to store all Pizza containers
   * Followed Cam's lecture to change Pizza size values from pixels to percent, and removed unnecessary function